2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-You’ll be in good company if you decide to attend Southwest Wisconsin Technical College.
-It ranked #3 on our 2023 Best Precision Metal Working Schools in Wisconsin list.
+You’ll join some of the best and brightest minds around you if you attend Southwest Wisconsin Technical College.
+The school came in at #3 on this year’s Best Precision Metal Working Schools in Wisconsin list.
 Located in the rural area of Fennimore, Southwest Tech is a public college with a small student population.

 After completing their degree, precision metal working graduates from Southwest Tech carry an average student debtload of $4,500.